All Episodes

 And then people say, well, why is he going after Hillary?

-You know, it's the age old thing.
+You know, it's the age-old thing.

 If you focus your attack on Clinton or anybody, you elevate them.

-You you you elevate their sense of importance.
+You elevate their sense of importance.

-And of course you give Mrs. Clinton the chance to say, aha, they're really worried about me.
+And of course, you give Mrs. Clinton the chance to say, aha, they're really worried about me.

-Why is Rove doing this?
+Blah, So people are speculating, why is Rove doing this?

-In fact, here's here's A. Pete, Deb Reichman.
+In fact, here's AP, Deb Reichman.

 But the intriguing question is why?